IntellectualMan/IntellectualManBot/README.md

 * Spam comment sections
 * Troll
 * Intentionally stir controversy
-* Make money off of this code or with this code (i.e. advertise in comment sections)
+* Make money off of this code or with this code
+* Advertise anything in comment sections

 ### To get data for cookies.txt: